elmtree-askmo/cloudcannon-app/content/learn/biotechnology/what-are-the-principles-of-natural-selection-and-how-do-they-lead-to-adaptation.md

 url: /learn/biotechnology/questions/what-are-the-principles-of-natural-selection-and-how-do-they-lead-to-adaptation
 score: -1.0
 related_article1:
-    id: 167585
+    id: 167600
-    title: How is data analyzed and interpreted in scientific research?
+    title: >-
+        What evidence supports the theory of evolution?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-is-data-analyzed-and-interpreted-in-scientific-research
+    url: /learn/biotechnology/questions/what-evidence-supports-the-theory-of-evolution
 related_article2:
+    id: 167592
+    title: >-
+        What are the main characteristics of prokaryotic cells?
+    subject: Biotechnology
+    url: /learn/biotechnology/questions/what-are-the-main-characteristics-of-prokaryotic-cells
+related_article3:
     id: 167594
+    title: >-
-    title: How is fitness measured in biological terms?
+        How is fitness measured in biological terms?
     subject: Biotechnology
     url: /learn/biotechnology/questions/how-is-fitness-measured-in-biological-terms
-related_article3:
+related_article4:
     id: 167592
+    title: >-
-    title: What are the main characteristics of prokaryotic cells?
+        What are the main characteristics of prokaryotic cells?
     subject: Biotechnology
     url: /learn/biotechnology/questions/what-are-the-main-characteristics-of-prokaryotic-cells
-related_article4:
-    id: 167598
-    title: What are some branches of biology and their significance?
-    subject: Biotechnology
-    url: /learn/biotechnology/questions/what-are-some-branches-of-biology-and-their-significance
 related_article5:
-    id: 167585
+    id: 167586
-    title: How is data analyzed and interpreted in scientific research?
+    title: >-
+        What are the unique characteristics of Archaea that differentiate them from other domains?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-is-data-analyzed-and-interpreted-in-scientific-research
+    url: /learn/biotechnology/questions/what-are-the-unique-characteristics-of-archaea-that-differentiate-them-from-other-domains
 ---

 &nbsp;